-In a breakthrough 2001 study, testosterone injections helped healthy male subjects put on as much as 16 pounds of muscle in 16 weeks, without exercise or a change in diet.
-If a pump was required to expand past the connective tissue limitations, then the injections wouldn't have been able to produce such incredible growth.
+In a breakthrough 2001 study, testosterone injections helped healthy male subjects put on as much as 16 pounds of muscle in 16 weeks, without exercise or a diet change.
+If a pump were required to expand past the connective tissue limitations, then the injections wouldn't have been able to produce such incredible growth.

 In another study, researchers genetically engineered lab animals to shut down their myostatin production.
 (Myostatin is a protein known to restrict muscle growth.)
 The animal's muscles grew dramatically without any workouts.
-It was later confirmed to work the same way in humans when a five year old German boy was discovered who didn't have the ability to produce myostatin.
+It was later confirmed to work the same way in humans when a five-year-old German boy was discovered who couldn't produce myostatin.
 He had half the fat of children his age and twice the musculature.

 Yes.
 It can be an indicator of the quality of your workout.
 The more muscle fibers you use in a lift, the greater your pump, which can indicate an effective workout.